 Early Childhood Education

 Created in 1965, Head Start is the nation’s premier early childhood development program.
-Head Start targets the poorest children; about 900,000 children are enrolled each year.
+Head Start/Early Head Start targets the poorest children; more than 1 million children are served each year.
 Studies show that Head Start graduates have higher grades in numerals, language, literacy, social conduct, and physical development compared to their non-Head Start peers.

 For more information on this issue, visit CHN’s Public Policy Priorities, 2015-2016.